gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/arduino-lcd-shield-02.jpg" caption="The Freetronics LCD shield for the Arduino.
-This was used to display running information to the user." caption-position="bottom" width="320px" >}}
+This was used to display running information to the user."  width="320px" >}}